hangwimelta/five-hand-poker/README.md

 # Building project
 Gradle is required to build the project.
-Or just run in intelliJ or savage on with any other IDE
+Or just run in on any IDE

 ### Option 1